huriyilmaz/visualstudio-docs.tr-tr/docs/msbuild/vbc-task.md

 ## <a name="example"></a>Örnek

- Aşağıdaki örnek bir Visual Basic projesi derler.
+ aşağıdaki örnek bir Visual Basic projesi derler.

 ```xml
 <VBC